 Cybercriminals may no longer need Stuxnet-like malware to infiltrate critical power grid infrastructure, only the IoT.

-Researchers at Princeton University have released a report that warns cyber attackers could attack power grids using IoT–powered botnets made up of high wattage devices such as heaters and air conditioning units.
-The report, titled BlackIoT: IoT Botnet of High Wattage Devices Can Disrupt the Power Grid, describes how the researchers conducted a series of proof-of-concept attacks that allowed such access.
+Princeton University researchers released a report that warns cyber attackers could attack power grids using IoT–powered botnets comprised of high wattage devices like heaters and air conditioning units.
+BlackIoT: IoT Botnet of High Wattage Devices Can Disrupt the Power Grid, describes how the researchers conducted a series of proof-of-concept attacks that allowed such access.

-The report recommends that grid operators immediately begin preparing for such attacks by doing everything possible to ensure their systems can handle drastic load changes.
-They also urged IoT device makers to do more research on IoT vulnerabilities and make more of an effort to ensure their devices are secure.
+The report recommends that grid operators immediately begin preparing for such attacks by implementing processes that allow systems to handle drastic load changes.
+Researchers also recommend that IoT device makers conduct more research on IoT vulnerabilities and increase device security.